 Cookie Dough Balls

-- 1 tub (15 ounces) edible chocolate chip cookie dough, chilled (SEE NOTES FOR HOMEMADE VERSION)
+- 1 tub (15 ounces) edible chocolate chip cookie dough, chilled (or click for homemade recipe)

-- 4 bars (4 ounces each) semi-sweet baking chocolate bars, chopped
+- 4 bars (4 ounces each) semi-sweet baking chocolate, chopped

 - 1 teaspoon vegetable oil

-Scoop out the cookie dough with a one tablespoon scoop and roll it into a ball.
+- Scoop out the cookie dough with a one tablespoon scoop and roll it into a smooth ball.
 Place it on the parchment-lined baking sheet.
 Repeat with the remaining cookie dough.

-While the balls of cookie dough are in the freezer, melt the chocolate.
-Add the chocolate pieces and oil to a microwave-safe bowl.
+- Add the chopped chocolate and oil to a microwave-safe bowl.
 Heat in 20-second increments, stirring after every 20 seconds, until the chocolate is melted and creamy.
-Let it sit for about 5 minutes to cool before dipping the cookie dough balls.

-Using a fork, lift out the chocolate-covered cookie dough.
-Use a toothpick or another fork to slide the cookie dough candy onto the parchment-lined baking sheet.
+- Using a fork, lift out the chocolate-covered cookie dough.
+Use a toothpick or another fork to slide the coated cookie dough onto the parchment-lined baking sheet.

 - Drizzle the remaining chocolate over the candies.
 Place in the refrigerator for about 30 minutes, or until the chocolate has set.